 The magna traction edges and increased width means you can really leave some trenches on the groomers when you lay out some carve turns.
 All this makes for a great all mountain board which is easy to ride and still high performance enough to really haul ass on!

 It is flat between the feet to eliminate any camber which bends the board the wrong way down into the snow.
-In front of the front binding the board begins to rocker up and lift the nose out the snow.
-The same happens at the tail with a smaller rocker section which lets the board sink lower.
-The board gets more float from its tapered shape with a nose which is 20mm wider than the tail.
-Burton have added to the fishiness of this board by incorporating some hydrodynamics into the design of the nose and tail.
-The nose has a load of 3d contouring which raises the sides of the nose like the hull of a boat, to push snow out to the sides and away from the board.
-At the tail there is a raised up channel in the center which guides aerated snow out the back of the board and help suck the tail down to the snow.
+In front of the front binding, the board begins to rocker up and lift the nose out of the snow.
+The same happens at the tail with a smaller rocker section that lowers the board’s sink.
+The board gets more float from its tapered shape with a nose that is 20mm wider than the tail.
+Burton have added to the fishiness of this board by incorporating some hydrodynamics into the nose and tail design.
+The nose has a load of 3d contouring which raises the sides of the nose like the hull of a boat to push snow out to the sides and away from the board.
+At the tail, there is a raised up channel in the center, which guides aerated snow out the back of the board and help suck the tail down to the snow.

-All these features create a ride in powder which feels a little more solid and stable than normal boards and a great choice for any rider who struggles maintaining balance and the nose lifted in deep snow.
+All these features create a ride in powder that feels a little more solid and stable than normal boards and a great choice for any rider who struggles to maintain balance and the nose lifted in deep snow.

-The Jones Storm Chaser has a classic fish shape with a long draw out pointy nose at the front and a fish tail split in the back.
+The Jones Storm Chaser has a classic fish shape with a long drawn out pointy nose at the front and a fishtail split in the back.
 This is freeride legend, Jeremy Jones’ go-to board for a powder day.

-The profile of the board is flat from the tail till just before the front binding insert where the board starts to ride up in a rocker profile towards the nose.
-This means you can keep your weight on both feet and still keep the nose above the snow, creating a board which is easy to maneuver for quick turns amongst the trees.
+The profile of the board is flat from the tail till just before the front binding insert, where the board starts to ride up in a rocker profile towards the nose.
+This means you can keep your weight on both feet and still keep the nose above the snow, creating a board that is easy to maneuver for quick turns amongst the trees.

-The short length of the board means less edge to grib on hard snow but Jones have combatted this with their Traction Tech edges which produce a serrated edge to help bite into hard snow.
-Still, this board was never meant to be ridden on hard pack – it’s all about the pow!
+The short length of the board means less edge to grip on hard snow, but Jones has combatted this with their Traction Tech edges which produce a serrated edge to help bite into hard snow.
+Still, this board was never meant to be ridden on hard-pack – it’s all about the pow!

 There is plenty of camber underneath the feet to give lots of pop for ollying.
 Combined with a good amount of turn radius so you can really lean the board over into some carves on the hard pack.

-Up top, the board has a wide nose which starts to rise up with early rocker just infront of the front binding.
+Up top, the board has a wide nose which starts to rise up with early rocker just in front of the front binding.
 The edges start to bevel out as you reach the nose so that they are slightly raised at the front of the board.
-This similar to the Jones Storm Chaser 3d profile but Rome are calling their version the Diamond 3d Nose.
-Whatever you call it the result is the same – a smooth turn initiation, extra lift and float in powder and a catch-free ride on the groomers.
-The nose is reinforced with a carbon rod which stops it bouncing around on harder snow and gives plenty of pop out of butters.
+This is similar to the Jones Storm Chaser 3d profile, but Rome is calling their version the Diamond 3d Nose.
+Whatever you call it, the result is the same – a smooth turn initiation, extra lift and float in powder, and a catch-free ride on the groomers.
+The nose is reinforced with a carbon rod which stops it from bouncing around on harder snow and gives plenty of pop out of butters.

 Having a board for every type of riding and snow conditions can get super expensive, so Capita were kind enough to come up with a super simple and cheap volume shift board for riders who want a fun board for spring slush and powder.